Leadership change is not the risk. It is what leadership change reveals.

 - A key leader just departed and the bench was not ready

-- There is no standardized transition readiness process across your fund
+- No standardized transition readiness process across the fund

-- Hold periods are extending and leadership transitions are a contributing factor
+- Hold periods extending and leadership transitions are a contributing factor

-- Exit valuations are being discounted because of transition readiness gaps
+- Exit valuations discounted because of transition readiness gaps

 The risk is not the change itself.
 It is what the change reveals.
 Every one of these vulnerabilities exists before the transition.
 The transition is what makes them visible, usually at the worst possible time.